 Our analysis identifies 1.67 tokens/sec as an optimal operating point that balances these competing factors, achieving strong performance while minimizing computational demands.
 This decision is supported by a mathematical analysis of the point of diminishing returns, detailed in Appendix~\ref{sec:appendix_token_justification}.

-\textbf{Scaling Limits of Long-Form Speech Input with FastSLM:} To provide a practical assessment beyond indirect complexity metrics like parameters and FLOPs \citep{shuffleNetV2}, we empirically evaluate the scaling properties of FastSLM.
-We measure two key indicators on a single 40GB NVIDIA A100 GPU: VRAM consumption to assess memory efficiency and time-to-first-token (TTFT) to quantify the latency introduced by our multi-layered HFQ-Former.
+\textbf{Scaling Limits of Long-Form Speech Input:} To provide a practical assessment beyond indirect metrics like FLOPs \citep{shufflenetv2}, we empirically evaluated FastSLM's scaling properties by measuring VRAM consumption and time-to-first-token (TTFT) on a single 40GB A100 GPU.